Stylish Harrogate in the heart of Yorkshire couples its appeal as a spa town with bucolic bliss.

 Both York and Leeds are a 40-minute train journey away.
 Residents can then catch one of the regular services to London King’s Cross or Edinburgh Waverley, which take around two hours in either direction.

-By car: Harrogate is 30-minute drive north of Leeds via the A61 and 20 minutes west of the A1(M) London to Scotland road.
+By car: Harrogate is a 30-minute drive north of Leeds via the A61 and 20 minutes west of the A1(M) London to Scotland road.
 It’s around 200 miles to London by road – a four-hour trip on a good run – and about the same distance and time to Edinburgh.
-Harrogate is also well connected east to west by the A59.
+Harrogate is also well-connected east to west by the A59.

 By air: Leeds Bradford Airport lies 10 miles from central Harrogate.
 Services operate direct to Europe as well as to Heathrow and Glasgow.

 History: You’ll find the Royal Pump Room Museum on the site of Harrogate’s old Victorian Pump Room, a relic of Harrogate’s days as a spa town.

 The museum showcases an extensive collection of ancient Egyptian artefacts, such as a mask and a mummy, as well some strange Victorian spa treatments and the oldest sulphur well in Europe.